dabrahams/www.boostcon.com/content/pages/location.rst

 international destination for recreation, arts, business, and intellectual discourse.

-To acquaint you with Aspen we invite you to visit the `Aspen Chamber of Commerce`__ site, which describes the activities, events, and entertainment available in town.
+to acquaint you with Aspen we invite you to visit the `Aspen Chamber of Commerce`__ site, which describes the activities, events, and entertainment available in town.
 Aspen makes a wonderful family vacation spot; we encourage you to bring them and